tobyornottobe/maraoz.github.io/road-to-agi.md

 ⬜ ... that has USD $1B+ market capitalization (at 2022 adjusted value)...
 ⬜ AI that can discuss strategy with a human and add value.
 ⬜ AI that can discuss strategy with a team of humans and add value.
+⬜ AI can translate animal language into human language and vice versa

 ### Intimate intelligence